 An Air Force veteran, William Brandt is skilled and self-taught in a wide swath of creative mediums in the areas of programming, art, website development, and general design.
 He currently works for Barnett Media, where he fills the role of layout design for the Kiowa County Independent newspaper as well as Colorado Preps Magazine.

-Sherri is a fine art photographer and a native Coloradoan whose heritage connects her to historical settlers and Native American tribes of southern Colorado and northern New Mexico.
-Upon college graduation, Sherri left her Northern Colorado home to travel and see the world with her Air Force husband while raising her three children.
-In 2009, she returned to Colorado to live in the land closest to her heart—the American Southwest.
-Sherri now pursues her passion while photographing the incredible vistas and historical landmarks of these sacred lands.
+Sherri is an infrared landscape photographer and native Coloradan whose heritage connects her to both the historical settlers of Colorado and the Native American tribes of Colorado and New Mexico.
+Upon college graduation, Sherri left her Colorado home to travel and see the world with her husband while raising her three children.
+In 2009, after 27 years away, she returned to Colorado to live in the land closest to her heart.
+Currently, Sherri is photographing the incredible vistas and historical landmarks of America's western lands.
 Her focus is on historical and cultural documentation using infrared and black and white formats.
-She has studied fine art photography at various colleges and instructed in the darkroom at Hillsborough Community College in Tampa, Florida.
-Additionally, Sherri completed photographic workshops with renowned photographers Joyce Tenneson, Clyde Butcher, Mitch Dobrowner, Laurie Kleinand, and Jill Enfield.
-Sherri has previously served on the One Nation Walking Together board and is on the staff of the One Nation Powwow serving as the Website Coordinator.
-She is also an ongoing contributor to Canyons and Plains, a southeastern Colorado tourism website.
-Contact via her website:sherrimabeimages.com.
+She has studied fine art photography at various colleges, was a student assistant and substitute instructor in the Fine Arts Department (Photography) at Hillsborough CC in Tampa, Florida and has completed many photographic workshops with a variety of well known photographers.
+Sherri has previously served on the One Nation Walking Together board and is on the staff of the One Nation Powwow serving as the website coordinator.
+She is also an ongoing photographic contributor to the Kiowa County Independent and Canyons & Plains website.
+Contact website: Sherri Mabe Images.

 Born and raised in Rocky Ford, Colorado, Lex's musical journey took off when he began playing the guitar at the age of 9.
 After 39 years of playing, Lex had developed a musical ear because he could not read music other than tab.
 As Lex Nichols continued with his music he learned how to play drums and bass and has sat in as a session player for many different bands.
 Nichols also is a self-taught Native American flute player and maker.
 In 2014 Nichols was the only non-Native American flute player to win a Native American Music Award for his album The Long Road.
 Though Nichols plays many instruments, his passion is Finger Style acoustic guitar.
 Lex's music has been featured on Echoes Radio, NPR and the PBS Documentary “The Arkansas River.”
 In 2019 Nichols released his 9th album titled Turning Point, a percussive Finger Style acoustic album.
 Lex is also a professional photographer whose passion is capturing lightning and the landscapes of the Southwest.
 Lex's work has been featured in numerous prominent publications, more notably: Cowboys and Indians, Balloon Life, and Outdoor Photographer.
 Lex studied portrait and landscape photography through Professional Photographers of America.